ddttom/doc2web/docs/user-manual.md

 - **Modular architecture for improved maintainability and extensibility**
 - **Generates properly formatted HTML with indentation and line breaks for improved readability and debugging**
 - **Enhanced table formatting with professional styling, semantic structure, and accessibility features**
-- **Bullet point enhancement with proper display and indentation from DOCX documents**
-- **Italic formatting fix with comprehensive style mapping and validation to ensure proper conversion from DOCX to HTML**
+- **Comprehensive text formatting preservation including italic, bold, and mixed formatting**
-- **Hanging indentation fix with CSS rule conflict resolution to ensure proper display of numbered headings and paragraphs**
+- **Advanced CSS generation with rule conflict resolution for proper display**
 - **TOC page number removal for web-appropriate navigation where page numbers are irrelevant**

 ## Installation